 Although the ACA didn’t change anything about COBRA, it changed everything about the individual health insurance market.
 Coverage is now guaranteed issue, so medical history is no longer an obstacle.
 All policies must cover the ten essential health benefits, so the individual market now offers coverage that is as comprehensive as group coverage (although average group plans tend to have larger provider networks and fairly robust benefits in terms of deductibles and out-of-pocket maximums, compared with the plans people tend to select in the individual market — these are among the factors that cause COBRA premiums to be fairly high).

-And coverage under the ACA is easier on the wallet.
+For most enrollees, coverage under the ACA is easier on the wallet.
 COBRA is expensive, particularly for employees who are used to having a significant portion of their premiums subsidized by their employers.
-The average total premium for a single employee on a group plan was $490/month in 2013 (the average employee paid just $83/month, because the employer was paying the rest).
-To continue that coverage with COBRA, the enrollee would pay about $500/month ($490 plus the 2% admin fee).
+The average total premium for a single employee on a group plan was $645/month in 2021 (the average employee paid just $108/month, because the employer was paying the rest).
+To continue that coverage with COBRA, the enrollee would pay about $658/month ($645 plus the 2% admin fee).
 So for an average single employee, the premium they pay themselves would go from $108/month to $645/month — a substantial difference, especially if their income has also dropped due to a job loss or reduced hours.

 Better access to coverage than COBRA?

 The ACA also provides more all-encompassing access to coverage than COBRA, since COBRA doesn’t apply to all employer-sponsored plans, or to termination for gross misconduct.
-Under the ACA, any plan in the individual market is available if you’ve lost your insurance, regardless of where you worked or the reason you lost your coverage (unless you simply cancelled it or let it lapse – in that case, you have to wait until general open enrollment, which runs from November 1 to January 15 in most states, or until a special enrollment period triggered by a qualifying life event).
+Under the ACA, any plan in the individual market is available if you’ve lost your insurance, regardless of where you worked or the reason you lost your coverage (unless you simply canceled it or let it lapse – in that case, you have to wait until general open enrollment, which runs from November 1 to January 15 in most states, or until a special enrollment period triggered by a qualifying life event).

 If you’re losing your employer-sponsored insurance, you can still elect COBRA.
 But you’ll also have your choice of any plan in the individual market during your special enrollment period (60 days on either side of the date your group coverage ends).
-Even if you initially choose COBRA, you still have the full 60 days to decide whether you want to buy a plan in the individual market before making a decision about COBRA.
+Even if you initially choose COBRA, you still have the full 60 days to decide whether you want to buy a plan in the individual market.

 Do we still need COBRA now that we have the ACA?

 For now, the combination of COBRA and the ACA present a solid array of options for people who are losing their employer-sponsored health insurance.
-COBRA exists just as it has for the last 30 years, but the ACA has made the individual insurance market an excellent alternative for most people.
+COBRA exists just as it has for more than three decades, but the ACA has made the individual insurance market an excellent alternative for most people.